CRAUGUTH/nnProject/README.md

   - Wrote Neural Network architecture justification and Conclusion sections.

 (Note: Every implementation has been reviewed by the other with unmentioned features being implemented in collaboration)

+# Final Report

+## 1. Description of the Test Database

+The database for our music genre classification project was sourced from a publicly available dataset on Kaggle.
+This dataset comprises a comprehensive collection of over 120,000 songs, evenly distributed across 120+ genres with 1,000 songs per genre.
+To evaluate the generalization capabilities of our neural network-based models, we strategically adjusted the composition of our test database to address initial discrepancies observed during the training phase.

+Initially, our model training inadvertently included the indexing of songs as a feature.
+These indices were inherently correlated with the genres due to the structured arrangement of songs in the dataset, leading to an inflated training accuracy of 86%.
+Upon identifying this oversight, we excluded the indices from the feature set, which normalized the accuracy to a more realistic figure of 30%.

+To further refine our approach and enhance the function of the model, we narrowed the scope of genres from 120 to 7, focusing on hip-hop, acoustic, classical, country, EDM, pop, and R&B. This reduction was aimed at managing the complexity and improving the model's focus on more distinct musical characteristics, thereby enhancing its predictive precision in practical scenarios.

+For the final testing phase, the dataset was reduced to 7,000 songs, with these songs being randomly split into training, validation, and test subsets using the `random_split` method.
+This random distribution helps in evaluating the model’s performance under unbiased conditions and ensures that the training, validation, and test sets are representative of the overall dataset.

+## 2. Sample Model Accuracies Post Dataset Reduction

+The classification model achieved the following accuracies:
+- **Training Accuracy:** 69.71%
+- **Validation Accuracy:** 69.07%
+- **Test Accuracy:** 69.43%

+These results are based on the same metrics used in the previous deliverable, thus ensuring consistency in performance evaluation across different phases of the project.

+## 3. Performance Analysis and Proposed Improvements

+Despite the implementation of a refined approach and the establishment of a focused dataset, the test accuracy hovered around 70%.
+Notably, a critical issue emerged with the model disproportionately classifying most Spotify songs as R&B, even though the test accuracy suggested a relatively high correctness rate.
+For reference these Spotify songs were from genres in which the model did not train on; these genres include heavy metal, hyperpop, etc. This phenomenon raises substantial concerns regarding the model’s actual predictive capability of songs from genres not trained on.

+### Analysis of Discrepancies in Accuracy

+The accuracies achieved using the same model on different subsets post-reduction were 69.71% for training, 69.07% for validation, and 69.43% for testing.
+The similarity in these results confirms consistent model behavior across different data splits.
+However, the issue of the model predominantly labeling tracks as R&B despite these accuracies suggests that while the model generally predicts correctly across the board, it might be leveraging skewed class distributions or specific dominant features that are over-represented in the R&B genre within the dataset.

+### Misclassification Trends and Underlying Issues

+A significant challenge arises from how genres were labeled in our dataset.
+The original dataset creator labeled genres based on their discretion, as Spotify does not provide genre information with song IDs.
+This subjective labeling could lead to inconsistencies, particularly in a genre as diverse as R&B, which encompasses a wide range of musical styles and sub-genres.
+The broad categorization could have inadvertently introduced a bias towards R&B characteristics, leading the model to learn these as predominant, thereby skewing predictions disproportionately towards R&B.

+### Proposed Improvements

+To address these issues and improve the model’s performance and reliability, the following strategies could be implemented:

+- **Enhanced Labeling Consistency:** Engage in a thorough review and possible reclassification of the genre labels provided in the dataset to ensure that they accurately reflect the musical characteristics of each song.
+This might involve collaboration with musicologists or the use of more sophisticated automated genre-detection algorithms.

+- **Feature Re-evaluation:** Reassess and potentially expand the feature set to include more diverse and discriminating attributes that could reduce genre misclassification.
+This could involve a deeper analysis of lyrical content, and the use of advanced signal processing techniques to extract more nuanced audio features, which are not provided by Spotify.

+- **Model Complexity Adjustment:** Experiment with different model architectures that might be better suited to handle the complexity and diversity of musical genre classification.
+For instance, integrating a multi-layer perceptron with convolutional layers might capture both global and local patterns in music more effectively.

+By addressing the classification skew towards R&B and enhancing the robustness of our genre labeling and feature extraction processes, we could improve the model's accuracy and its ability to generalize across a truly diverse musical dataset.

+## Team Contributions

+- **Conner Rauguth**:
+  - Implemented MusicData class.
+  - Modified given ‘evaluate’ function.
+  - Experimented with different optimizers and schedulers to improve model accuracy.
+  - Wrote Introduction and Observation and Improvement Ideas sections.
+  - Made dataset alterations
+  - Spotify Integration

+- **Trent Delp**:
+  - Implemented MLP class.
+  - Implemented f1 score calculation.
+  - Modified given training loop.
+  - Wrote Neural Network architecture justification and Conclusion sections.
+  - Wrote final report

+(Note: Every implementation has been reviewed by the other with unmentioned features being implemented in collaboration)